youhgo/WFAPP/ressources/documentation/configure_orc.md

 * **WAPP Repository:** [Available here](https://github.com/youhgo/WFAPP)
 ---

-I've made an ready to go DFIR-ORC Binary available [DFIR-ORC](https://github.com/youhgo/WFAPP/tree/master/api/ressources) collector. if you dont wanna bother do thoses steps.
+I've made a ready to go DFIR-ORC Binary available [DFIR-ORC](https://github.com/youhgo/WFAPP/tree/master/api/ressources) collector. if you do not want to bother with thoses steps.

 ## What is ORC ?